• Skip to primary navigation

 slice of red velvet cake o a plate.

-This red velvet cake is nice and tender with just a mild chocolate flavor.
-And my favorite part is the frosting.
-Yummy and smooth cream cheese frosting is the perfect compliment to the red velvet cake.
+My favorite part is the frosting, a smooth cream cheese frosting is the perfect compliment to the red velvet cake.

 side view of a naked frosted red velvet cake